Gaza Empire: Invasion

-The Gaza Kingdom comprised parts of what are now southeastern Zimbabwe, as well as extending from the Sabi River down to the southern part of Mozambique, covering parts of the current provinces of Sofala, Manica, Inhambane, Gaza and Maputo, and neighbouring parts of South Africa.
+The Gaza Kingdom comprised parts of what are now southeastern Zimbabwe, as well as extending from the Sabi River down to the southern part of Mozambique, covering parts of the current provinces of Sofala, Manica, Inhambane, Gaza and Maputo, and neighboring parts of South Africa.
 Within the area encompassed by the Gaza Empire, Nguni armies invaded the north and established cattle-owning military states along the edges of the Mozambican highlands.
 Although not within the borders of modern-day Mozambique, these military states nonetheless served as effective bases for raids into Mozambique.

 Soshangane extended his control over the area between the Komati (Incomati) and the Zambezi rivers, incorporating the local Tsonga and Shona peoples into his Kingdom.
 The waves of armed groups disrupted both trade and day-to-day production throughout the area.
 Two groups, the Jele under Zwangendaba and the Ndwandwe (both later known as Nguni) under Soshangane, swept through Mozambique.
-Zwangendaba's group continued north across the Zambezi, settling to the west of contemporary Mozambique, but Soshangane's group crossed the Limpopo into southern.
+Zwangendaba's group continued north across the Zambezi, settling to the west of contemporary Mozambique, but Soshangane's group crossed the Limpopo into southern Mozambique.

 Another army, under the command of Dingane and Mhlangana, was sent by Shaka to deal with Soshangane, but the army suffered great hardship because of hunger and malaria, and Soshangane had no difficulty in driving them off, towards the end of 1828.
 During the whole of this turbulent period, from 1830 onwards, groups of Tsonga speakers moved southwards and defeated smaller groups.

 Despite their eviction from the highlands, the Portuguese gradually extended their control up the Zambezi Valley and north and south along the Mozambican coast.
-In 1727, they founded a trading post at Inhambane, on the southern coast, and in 1781 they permanently occupied Delagoa Bay.
+In 1727, they founded a trading post at Inhambane (see the City-State of Inhambane), on the southern coast, and in 1781 they permanently occupied Delagoa Bay.
 However, Soshangane's army overran these Portuguese settlements during the time of the Gaza Empire.

 The empire under Soshangane has been criticized for involvement in the slave trade between the year 1830 and 1897, and human rights violations over the indigenous peoples of Mozambique and Zimbabwe.
 The Shangaan tribe has recently also been accused of enforcing tribalism over the Tsonga people of South Africa.